- Cats are obligate carnivores, which means that their bodies are designed to digest and use only animal-based proteins. 🐱🥚

 Can Cats Be Allergic to Eggs?

 Eggs can be a nutritious snack for your pet, but only if they’re cooked properly.
 Cats shouldn’t eat raw eggs, as those may contain harmful bacteria.
 Cooked eggs are safe as long as they’re boiled plain and not fried with oil or butter.
-And remember, scrambled eggs are a no-no.
+And remember, scrambled eggs on a daily basis are a no-no.

 Kittens can have up to one egg per day, but adult cats should only get them once a week at most.
 So next time you make breakfast for yourself, you can boil an extra egg for your kitty to enjoy!